Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

 \begin{lemma} Suppose a map $p:X\to S$ belongs to a local class $\F$.
 Then the functor $\C_{/S} \to \Oooh_\C^{(\F)}$ which sends $f$ to $f^*(p)$ is an equivalence if and only if $p$ is a universal family for $\F$, i.e.~is a terminal object in $\Oooh_\C^{(\F)}$.
 Moreover, in this case, $\F$ is a bounded local class.

 \end{lemma}

 \begin{blanko}{Examples.} The class of all equivalences is always local.
-In a presentable locally cartesian closed $\i$-category $\C$, the class of all maps is local if and only if $\C$ is an $\i$-topos.\footnote{Combine [HTT, Theorem 6.1.0.6] with [HTT, Theorem 6.1.3.9]} In this case there is for each sufficiently large regular cardinal $\kappa$ a universal family classifying relatively $\kappa$-compact maps.
+In a presentable locally cartesian closed $\infty$-category $\C$, the class of all maps is local if and only if $\C$ is an $\infty$-topos.\footnote{Combine \cite[Theorem 6.1.0.6]{Lurie:HTT} with \cite[Theorem 6.1.3.9]{Lurie:HTT}. } In this case there is for each sufficiently large regular cardinal $\kappa$ a universal family classifying relatively $\kappa$-compact maps.
 These deserve to be called universes in $\C$.
-The class $\T_{n-2}$ of $(n-2)$-truncated maps is local in any $\i$-topos (Corollary~\ref{ntr=loc}), and also in any $n$-topos ([HTT 6.2.1.5]; see also Corollaries~\ref{thenk+2} and ~\ref{k<=n-2}).
+The class $\T_k$ of $k$-truncated maps is local in any $\infty$-topos (Corollary~\ref{ntr=loc}), and also in any $n$-topos for $k\leq n-2$ (Corollary~\ref{k<=n-2}).

 An important example of this situation is when $\C$ is the $2$-topos of $1$-groupoids.
 There is then a universal family of $0$-groupoids, i.e.~sets.
 This is a suitable setting for combinatorics, and is also exemplified by classical algebraic geometry where groupoid-valued sheaves are needed to provide universal families of schemes. \end{blanko}